BIFILES REVIEWS GUIDE

 That’s why BiFiles Reviews evaluates platforms based on real-world experience, not claims.

-How we evaluate inclusivity at BiFiles Reviews
+How we evaluate inclusive dating apps at BiFiles Reviews

-- Bi-specific inclusivity (not just orientation labels)
+- Bi-specific inclusivity, not just orientation labels

 - Safety and moderation quality